giventofly/exportpwp/README.md

 ## Credits

 * If you made this far and like stats, you can go visit my other project [mtgmeta.io](https://mtgmeta.io) or follow mtgmeta on twitter [@mtgmetaio](https://twitter.com/mtgmetaio)
-*  Thanks to [zendamacf](https://github.com/zendamacf) and [liberforce](https://github.com/liberforce) for helping with the readme formatting, bug/features and code improvements!
+*  Thanks to [zendamacf](https://github.com/zendamacf) and [liberforce](https://github.com/liberforce) for helping with the readme formatting, bug hunting, features and code improvements!